solana-foundation/developer-content/content/guides/dapps/cash-app.md

 description:
   "Solana developer quickstart guide to learn how to create a react-native mobile app that is both android and ios compatible.
-This app will mimic a cash app experience but run on the solana blockchian, showcasing that web3 products can have the same user expereince as web2 products.
-To build this, we will need to write an anchor program, integrate the solana name service sdk, and intergrate solana pay."
+This app will mimic a cash app experience but run on the Solana blockchian, showcasing that web3 products can have the same user experience as web2 products.
+To build this, we will need to write an anchor program, integrate the Solana Name Service sdk, and integrate Solana pay."
 tags:
   - quickstart
   - dApp
   - mobile
   - anchor
   - rust
-  - react-naitve
+  - react-native
   - expo
 keywords:
   - solana dapp